Skip to main content

 Aging with HIV/AIDS

 By the end of the decade, 70% of people living with HIV/AIDS will be older than 50.
-To bring attention to the impact of HIV/AIDS on the older adult population, ASA and Gilead launched a year-long initiative to help professionals in aging to better support and engage with this demographic.
+To bring attention to the impact of HIV/AIDS on the older adult population, ASA and Gilead have launched an initiative to help professionals in aging to better support and engage with this demographic.

 Panel Discussion